-Recently I received a short list of compression-related questions from a consulting buddy; he’s always been gracious in answering my questions and I wanted to return the favor.
+Recently I received a shortlist of compression-related questions from a consulting buddy; he’s always been gracious in answering my questions and I wanted to return the favor.
 Since he’s asking, I thought others might be curious as well; hence this blog post that largely incorporates my responses to his questions, all relating to encoding H.264 files.

 Here are the questions:

 – Profile: Do we need to stick with Main Profile, or can we use High?

 – Level: Is there a Level or decode buffer size we should restrict ourselves to?